Multi-Sample Plotting

 PVT Experiments

-The first plotting type are the PVT experiments.
-This feature lets you easily visulize the PVT experiments for all samples with the chosen PVT experiment.
-Changing the PVT experiment is as easy as selecting the experiment type and switching it to the one you are interested in.
+The first plot type is the PVT experiments.
+This feature lets you easily visualize the PVT experiments for all samples containing the chosen PVT experiment.
+Changing the PVT experiment is as easy as selecting the experiment type and switching to the experiment you want to see.

-When looking at a PVT experiment, you can easilty change the experiment properties by going to the x-property or y-property selction and changing it.
-This tool lets you easily check for inconsistensies and possible data entry errors or inconsistent measured data.
+When looking at a PVT experiment, you can also change the experiment properties by going to the x-property or y-property selection.
+This tool lets you readily check for inconsistencies and possible data entry errors or incorrect data measurements.

 Characterization

-Changing the plot type to characterization lets you view two key plots that indicate if the input fluids have the same C7+ characterization.
-This can be an indication whether or not a single fluid model will be able to predict all samples in the fluid system.
+Changing the plot type to characterization lets you view two key plots that indicate if the inputted fluids have the same C7+ characterization.
+This can be an indication of whether or not a single fluid model will be able to predict all samples within the fluid system.

 The first plot type for the characterization plots, is the specific gracity - molecular weight relationship.
-The data in this plot is (1) the flashed oil back-calculated C7+ specific gravity and molecular weights for all samples with this data avaiable, (2) true boiling point (TBP) distillation data, and (3) BTEX SCN component data for C7, C8, and C9.
-A reference curve using the Søreide model is also shown (grey curve), as this represents what the laboratories often use as a defualt, and the normal paraffin lower bound is also given (green line).
-The methods and equations related to the reason why the C7+ data is used are given in the methodology section here.
+The data in this plot is (1) the flashed oil back-calculated C7+ specific gravity and molecular weights for all samples with this data available, (2) true boiling point (TBP) distillation data, and (3) BTEX SCN component data for C7, C8, and C9.
+A reference curve using the Søreide model is also shown (grey line), as this represents what the laboratories often use as a default.
+The normal paraffin lower bound is also given (green line).
+Methods and equations related to the reason why the C7+ data is used, are given in the methodology section here.

 The second plot type for the characterization plots, is the Watson characterization factor.
-The characterization factor indicated the proportion a fluid has of paraffinic comonents, or aromatic components.
+The characterization factor indicates what proportion a fluid has between paraffinic and aromatic components.
 The Watson factor is calculated using the C7+ molecular weight and specific gravity as proposed by Whitson [ref].
 Table 1 shows the ranges of the Watson factor and what component types it contains.

 Table 1: Relationship between Watson factor and the splits of paraffin, napthane and aromatic components.